Skip to content

 How secure is Pebl?

-• Automated alerts for regulatory changes affecting data handling
+• Automated alerts when regulatory changes affect data handling

 What compliance standards does Pebl meet?

-• Real-time compliance monitoring across all 185+ supported countries
+• Real-time monitoring for regulatory changes across 185+ countries

 • Automated document generation that meets local legal requirements

-• Proactive alerts for regulatory changes that could impact your workforce
+• Proactive alerts for regulatory changes affecting your workforce

 • Local legal teams providing jurisdiction-specific expertise